Tooth Extractions & Wisdom Teethin Long Island City

 What is the recovery like after tooth extraction?

-For the first few days, stick to mild, soft, and cool foods that don't require chewing.
-We recommend meal replacement shake brands like Huel, Kachava, or Soylent, which are filling, nutritionally rich, and easy to swallow.
-Other options include instant mashed potatoes, yogurt, applesauce, or smooth/blended soups.
-As healing progresses, you can introduce softer solid foods as tolerated, but avoid chewy breads, crunchy snacks, or granular foods (think quinoa, nuts, or broccoli) for 2-3 weeks.
-It's best to chew on the opposite side of the mouth from the extraction site if possible.
+For the first few days, stick to mild, soft, and cool foods that don't require much chewing.
+Foods like smoothies, puddings, mashed potatoes, fish, eggs, bananas, and avocados are great.
+Meal replacement shake brands like Huel, Kachava, or Soylent are also excellent, since they're filling, nutritionally rich, and easy to swallow.
+As healing progresses, you can introduce solid foods as tolerated, but you may want to avoid chewy breads, crunchy snacks, or granular foods (think quinoa, nuts, or broccoli) for a week or so.
+It's also best to chew on the opposite side of the mouth from the extraction site if possible.

 Can I keep my teeth?

 Yes you can!
-By default, extracted teeth are disposed of as regulated medical waste, but patients may request to keep them as per the CDC.
-Let us know before your procedure so we can clean and disinfect them for you.
+By default, we dispose of extracted teeth as regulated medical waste, but patients may request to keep them as per the CDC.
+If you'd like to have them, let us know before your procedure so we can clean and disinfect them for you.